jinzhongjia/codecompanion-tools.nvim/README.md

 #### Rule Manager

-The rule manager works automatically in the background.
-Manual commands are available:
+The rule manager works automatically in the background with intelligent timing:

+**Pre-Submit Processing** 🚀
+- Rule references are updated **before** your message is sent to the LLM
+- Ensures the AI has the most current and relevant rule context
+- Provides better, more accurate responses aligned with your project rules

+**Automatic Triggers**:
+- **Before message submission**: Uses CodeCompanion's `prompt_decorator` to update rules
+- **After tool execution**: Updates rules when tools create/modify files
+- **On mode changes**: Updates when switching from insert to normal mode
+- **On chat creation**: Initial rule discovery when creating new chats

+**Manual commands** are also available:
 - `:CodeCompanionRulesProcess` - Manually re-evaluate rule references
 - `:CodeCompanionRulesDebug` - Toggle debug logging
 - `:CodeCompanionRulesEnable` - Enable the rule manager